Bursitis means inflammation of a bursa which causes swollen, tender and painful joints.

 See your doctor if your bursitis symptoms get worse or don’t improve after a couple of weeks.

-Make an appointment if you:
+Make an appointment if you have:

 However, in many cases, the cause of bursitis is unknown (idiopathic).